 In Lithuania, diversity in education is mainly manifested through schools with different educational approaches that are called non-traditional education schools.
 Their activity is regulated by the Concept of Non-Traditional Education, approved by the Ministry of Education, Science and Sports in 2010.

 In Lithuania, there are also schools of national minorities.
-The schools with national minorities’ language as the language of instruction operate in the areas inhabited by large national minorities’ population.
-According to the data estimates of 2016-2017, there were 108 schools in Lithuania with one or several national minority/foreign languages of instruction.
-Of those, 52 schools have Polish as the language of instruction, 30 schools have the Russian language of instruction, 9 Lithuanian and Polish, 12 Lithuanian and Russian, 7 Russian and Polish, 7 with Lithuanian, Russian and Polish languages of instruction and 1 Belarusian.
+The schools with national minorities’ language as the language of instruction operate in the areas inhabited by large national minorities’ populations.
+According to the data of the Education Management Information System, in 2021 there were 102 schools of general education in Lithuania with one or several national minority/foreign languages of instruction.
+Of those, 46 schools have Polish as the language of instruction, 27 schools have Russian language of instruction, and 29 schools have other languages of instruction.
+A total of 31502 children attended these schools, which is 9,6 % of the total number of Lithuanian schoolchildren.

 National minorities’ schools can work in Lithuania also as Saturday or Sunday schools.
 Their concept is defined, and activity regulated by the Concept of the school of national minorities on Saturdays and Sundays.
 This form of education is used in areas where national minorities make up only a small group.
 According to the data of the Department of National Minorities, in 2020, 46 Saturday/Sunday schools of national minorities were working in Lithuania.
 4 were established by Armenians, 3 by Belarusians, 1 by Estonians, 1 by Greeks, 1 by Karaits, 2 by Latvians, 14 by Poles, 1 by Romanians, 4 by Russians, 5 by Tatars, 4 by Ukrainians, 1 by Uzbeks, 4 by Germans, and 3 by Jews residing in Lithuania.
 These schools were attended by 900 children.